Need to Talk?

 After Sessions

-It is also important to be able to give yourself a bit of time and space after each session.
+It is also important to give yourself a bit of time and space after each session.
 The therapy uses energy and can bring up a host of emotions.
 Ensuring you have some time after a session is healthy self-care.
-Try to make sure you do not have to rush off for an appointment or pick up the children straight away, having a cup of tea or a glass of water and doing something pleasurable for 5 – 10 mins can help.
+Try to make sure you do not have to rush off for an appointment or pick up the children straight away, having a cup of tea or a glass of water and doing something pleasurable for 5 – 10 minutes can help.
 Your therapist will talk with you about this during the initial assessment.

 Emotional Responses